 - 1. From the Settings menu, select Camera Control, or click the 🖾 button. - 2.
 Click the Ladybug Settings tab. - 3.
-Under Compression Control: - Select Auto for JPEG quality to specify auto compression.
-Then select an Auto Buffer Usage percentage from the sliding scale.
-A setting of no more than 80% is recommended.
+Under Compression Control: - Select Auto for JPEG Quality to specify auto compression.
+This is the recommended setting. - Then select an Auto Buffer Usage percentage from the sliding scale.
+A setting of no more than 95% is recommended.